 When you enter into a conditional cost’s agreement with a law firm, depending on which State you suffered your accident and injuries in, the person representing you may be permitted to charge you an uplift fee.
 An uplift fee or success fee is an additional amount which may be payable on the successful outcome of a personal injury claim.

-The uplift fee is designed to compensate the law firm for taking the initial risk in undertaking a personal injury case on a CCA basis.
+The uplift fee is designed to compensate the law firm for taking the initial risk involved in undertaking a personal injury case on a No Win – No Fee Basis.
 The agreement must identify the basis on which the uplift fee is calculated however, the uplift fee must not exceed 25% of the fees otherwise payable.

 Law firms must also give plaintiffs an estimate of what the extra costs are expected to be, and explain what variables determine the calculation of the uplift fee.